RaphaelIT7/gmod-holylib/README.md

 This module removes the host error when the model or generic precache stringtable overflows.
 Instead it will throw a warning.
 If these stringtables overflow, expect the models that failed to precache to be errors.

+## stringtable
+This module adds a new library called `stringtable`, which will contain all functions to handle stringtables,
+and it will a hook for when the stringtables are created, since they are created while Lua was already loaded.

+NOTE: For now, all functions below are just a bind to their C++ versions -> [INetworkStringTable](https://github.com/RaphaelIT7/obsolete-source-engine/blob/gmod/public/networkstringtabledefs.h#L32)

+### Functions

+#### INetworkStringTable stringtable.CreateStringTable(string tablename, number maxentries, number userdatafixedsize = 0, number userdatanetworkbits = 0)
+string tablename - The name for the stringtable we want to create.
+number maxentries - The maximal amount of entries.
+number userdatafixedsize(default `0`) - The size of the userdata.
+number userdatanetworkbits(default `0`) - The networkbits to use for the userdata.

+Returns `nil` or a `INetworkStringTable`.

+#### stringtable.RemoveAllTables()
+Nuke all stringtables.
+BOOOM

+#### INetworkStringTable stringtable.FindTable(string tablename)
+string tablename - The table to search for

+Returns `nil` or the `INetworkStringTable`

+#### INetworkStringTable stringtable.GetTable(number tableid)
+number tableid - The tableid of the table to get

+Returns `nil` or the `INetworkStringTable`

+#### number stringtable.GetNumTables()
+Returns the number of stringtables that exist.

+#### INetworkStringTable stringtable.CreateStringTableEx(string tablename, number maxentries, number userdatafixedsize = 0, number userdatanetworkbits = 0, bool bIsFilenames = false )
+string tablename - The name for the stringtable we want to create.
+number maxentries - The maximal amount of entries.
+number userdatafixedsize(default `0`) - The size of the userdata.
+number userdatanetworkbits(default `0`) - The networkbits to use for the userdata.
+bool bIsFilenames(default `false`) - If the stringtable will contain filenames.

+#### stringtable.SetAllowClientSideAddString(INetworkStringTable table, bool bAllowClientSideAddString)
+INetworkStringTable table - The table to set it on
+bool bAllowClientSideAddString - If clients should be able to modify the stringtable.

+Returns `nil` or the `INetworkStringTable`

+### INetworkStringTable
+This is a metatable that is pushed by this module.
+It contains the functions listed below

+#### string INetworkStringTable:GetTableName()
+Returns the name of the stringtable

+#### number INetworkStringTable:GetTableId()
+Returns the id of the stringtable

+#### number INetworkStringTable:GetNumStrings()
+Returns the number of strings this stringtable has

+#### number INetworkStringTable:GetMaxStrings()
+Returns the maximum number of string this stringtable has

+#### number INetworkStringTable:GetEntryBits()
+ToDo: I have no idea

+#### INetworkStringTable:SetTick(number tick)
+number tick - The tick to set the stringtable to

+Returns the number of strings this stringtable has

+#### bool INetworkStringTable:ChangedSinceTick(number tick)
+number tick - The tick to set the stringtable to

+Returns whether or not the stringtable changed since that tick.

+#### number INetworkStringTable:AddString(bool bIsServer, const char* pStr)
+bool bIsServer - Weather or not the server is adding this value?
+(Idk, added it so you have more control.)
+string pStr - The string to add

+Returns the index of the added string.

+#### string INetworkStringTable:GetString(number index)
+number index - The index to get the string from

+Returns the string from that index

+#### number INetworkStringTable:FindStringIndex(string pStr)
+string pStr - The string to find the index of

+Returns the index of the given string.

+### Enums
+This module adds these enums

+#### number stringtable.INVALID_STRING_INDEX
+This value is returned if the index of a string is invalid, like if INetworkStringTable:AddString fails.

 # Unfinished Modules

 ## serverplugins